-1. In the Old Towne Historic District, the proposed work conforms to the prescriptive standards and design criteria referenced and/or recommended by the DRC or other reviewing body for the project (OMC 17.10.070.G.1).

-The proposed project is in conformance with the Old Towne Design Standards, which are the prescriptive design criteria for projects within the Old Towne Historic District.
-The existing scale of the building is in keeping with the commercial and residential development along the N. Glassell Street corridor.
-The remodeling includes retaining the existing sand stucco finish and tile roof, which are compatible with the character of the Historic District.
-The remaining design changes and the proposed colors and materials are appropriate for a non-contributing building in the Historic District.
-The in-kind replacement of the aluminum storefronts is compatible with the character of the non-contributing building and does not negatively impact the Historic District.
-The proposed landscape and extension of the existing planter areas are in keeping with the scale of the property and the building, and will screen portions of the parking areas and mechanical

-- equipment from the street.
+- 1. In the Old Towne Historic District, the proposed work conforms to the prescriptive standards and design criteria referenced and/or recommended by the DRC or other reviewing body for the project (OMC 17.10.070.G.1). - The proposed project is in conformance with the Old Towne Design Standards, which are the prescriptive design criteria for projects within the Old Towne Historic District.
+The remodeling includes minimal changes to the existing building, which are compatible with the character of the Historic District.
+The design changes and the proposed colors and materials are appropriate for a non-contributing building in the Historic District.
+The proposed landscape palette is in keeping with the scale of the property and the building, and will screen portions of the parking areas and mechanical equipment from the street.
 The proposed project does not adversely affect the Historic District and is in conformance with the Old Towne Design Standards. - 2.
 In any National Register Historic District, the proposed work complies with the Secretary of the Interior's standards and guidelines (OMC 17.10.07.G.2). - Projects found to be in conformance with the Old Towne Design Standards are generally considered to be in conformance with the Secretary's Standards.
 In conformance with Standard 9, remodeling the existing non-contributing building does not impact historic materials that characterize the Historic District.
-The proposed design elements, including the smooth stucco finish, landscape palette, awnings and signage, are compatible with similar architectural features of contributing buildings in the Historic District.
+The proposed design elements, including the landscape palette, paint colors, awnings and light fixtures, are compatible with similar architectural features on contributing buildings in the Historic District.
 In conformance with Standard 10, reuse and remodeling of the existing building will not impair the form and integrity of the Historic District, because the mass, scale and design of the building is compatible with the Historic District.
-The proposed project is in conformance with the Secretary's Standards. - 3.
-The project design upholds community aesthetics through the use of an internally consistent, integrated design theme and is consistent with all adopted specific plans, applicable design standards, and their required findings (OMC 17.10.07.G.3). - Projects located with the Old Towne Historic District must comply with the Old Towne Design Standards and Secretary's Standards (as applicable).
+The proposed project is in conformance with the Secretary's Standards.

+- 3. The project design upholds community aesthetics through the use of an internally consistent, integrated design theme and is consistent with all adopted specific plans, applicable design standards, and their required findings (OMC 17.10.07.G.3). - Projects located with the Old Towne Historic District must comply with the Old Towne Design Standards and Secretary's Standards (as applicable).
 As described above, the proposed work conforms with these design standards. - 4.
-For infill residential development, as specified in the City of Orange Infill Residential Design Guidelines, the new structure(s) or addition are compatible with the scale, massing, orientation, and articulation of the surrounding development and will preserve or enhance existing neighborhood character (OMC 17.10.07.G.4). - This project does not involve residential infill development.
+For infill residential development, as specified in the City of Orange Infill Residential Design Guidelines, the new structure(s) or addition are compatible with the scale, massing, orientation, and articulation of the surrounding development and will preserve or enhance existing neighborhood character (OMC 17.10.07.G.4).

+This project does not involve residential infill development.
 The City of Orange Infill Residential Design Guidelines do not apply, and this finding does not apply.